DiplomaZ/Medcab_Backend/README.md

 # Back-End

-MedCab is a cannabis strain recommendation engine that suggests strains based on user preferences and symptoms.
+MedCab is a cannabis strain recommendation engine that suggests strains based on user's preferred flavor-profiles and effects.
 The MedCab backend is a RESTful API built with Express, Knex, and PostgreSQL.
 The API provides endpoints for user authentication, profile management, and strain recommendations.